How to Keep Drinks Cold in a Cooler without Ice?

 To do so, cover the bottles in completely dry newspapers from top to bottom as soon as you remove them from the fridge.
 Double wrap them if necessary, to ensure spotless insulation, and then arrange them within the cooler.
 While newspaper wrapping does not produce the same results as wet clothing, it still works extremely well.

 If you have vacuum-insulated bottles collecting dust inside your cabinet, then it’s time to use them.

-Simply pour your drinks into your vacuum insulated bottle before placing it inside your cooler.
+Simply pour your drinks into your vacuum insulated bottle before placing them inside your cooler.
 The only downside is that it can’t hold that much volume, so unless you have multiple vacuum-insulated water bottles laying around, you can save your vacuum-insulated bottle for your best drink.

 Use ice packs or frozen bottled water

-If you’re going on a fishing trip the next day and there’s no way to buy bags of ice, you can use your resourcefulness and grab all the ice packs (the ones with gel inside use for cold compress) and bottled water you can find and freeze them overnight.
+If you’re going on a fishing trip the next day and there’s no way to buy bags of ice, you can use your resourcefulness and grab all the ice packs (the ones with gel inside used for cold compress) and bottled water you can find and freeze them overnight.
 Not as good as ice, but it’s better than nothing.

 Fill the space with foam or clothes

 Since the cooler is lined with a kind of foam that acts as an insulator, why not add more?

 Line your cooler with pillows or clothes to decrease the air space inside the cooler.
 This will act as an added layer of insulation that helps retain the coldness of your frozen drinks.